james3126/CloudflareDDNSUpdater/README.md

 ## YOU MUST HAVE PYTHON3.5 OR GREATER, AND HAVE REQUESTS MODULE (This will be fixed at a later date)

+#### This repo is currently under LOTS of active development.
+Please either keep ontop of updates, or star the repo and come back in a few days time once a full release has been made

 ## HOW TO USE
 1. [Download this script](https://github.com/james3126/CloudflareDDNSUpdater/archive/master.zip)
 2. Open the `CloudflareDDNSUpdater.py` file